 Dr Antonio Lázaro-Reboll

-Dr Antonio Lázaro-Reboll is a Senior Lecturer in Hispanic Studies.
-Prior to his appointment at the University of Kent in September 2003, he was a Lector in Spanish at the University of Nottingham, where he completed a Masters in Critical Theory and Cultural Studies and a PhD in Hispanic Studies.
+Dr Antonio Lázaro-Reboll is Reader in Hispanic Studies.
+Prior to his appointment at the University of Kent in September 2003, he was a Lector in Spanish at the University of Nottingham, where he completed a Master's in Critical Theory and Cultural Studies and a PhD in Hispanic Studies.
 All of his postgraduate work and academic professional career has developed in the United Kingdom.

-Dr Antonio Lázaro-Reboll is Deputy Head of the School of European Culture & Languages, with responsibility for planning, and a member of the School’s EDI Committee.
+Antonio is also Deputy Head of the School of European Culture and Languages, with responsibility for planning, and a member of the School’s EDI Committee.
 He is also Co-Director of the Centre for Film and Media Research, which aims to support, produce and disseminate cutting-edge film and media research.

 Antonio's research interests are in Spanish cultural studies and film studies, especially Spanish popular film, the development of film cultures in Spain (reception, consumption and fandom), and the cross-cultural dialogue between Spain and other world cinemas.